 Log4j2 wins HANDS down

-Log4j2 was chosen as the logging framework given… • it provided all the features that logback was becoming popular for, • between old log4j and logback it was the only framework that was written in java with modern concurrency (ie not hard synchronised methods/blocks), • it provided a significant performance improvement (1000-10000 times faster)
+• between old log4j and logback it was the only framework that was written in java with modern concurrency (ie not hard synchronised methods/blocks),

 • it consisted of a more active community (logback has been announced as the replacement for the old log4j, but log4j2 saw a new momentum in its apache community).